Quantum limit transport and destruction of the Weyl nodes in TaAs: Results

-It should be noted that perfect electron-hole compensation is required for the chemical potential to lie in the gap at high fields: any excess of electrons (holes) will pin the chemical potential in the $n=0^-$ ($n=0^+$) LL to maintain the net carrier concentration.
+It should be noted that perfect electron-hole compensation is required for the chemical potential to lie in the gap at high fields: excess of electrons (holes) will pin the chemical potential in the $n=0^-$ ($n=0^+$) LL to maintain the net carrier concentration (\autoref{fig:mixed}a).
 Hall effect measurements indicate that compensation in TaAs may not be perfect, with an estimated $2 \times 10^{17}~\mathrm{cm}^{-3}$ to $5 \times 10^{18}~\mathrm{cm}^{-3}$ excess electrons \cite{Zhang:2015,Arnold:2016} that naively should remain metallic at high fields.
 In reality once the magnetic length is short enough that the left and right nodes overlap scattering will increase greatly and eventually localize any residual carriers.
 The estimated excess electron density in TaAs is $\approx 10^{12}$ carriers per cm$^2$---within the range of a metal-insulator transition \cite{Popovic:1997,Kravchenko:1994}.
-This may account for the background conductivity $\sigma_0$ that we observe to decrease with increasing field (see S.I.).
+This may explain why we observe the gap in $\rho_{zz}$ at slightly higher fields than both our model and the model of \citet{Chan:2017} predicts.
 Note that we do not observe a similar increase in \rh{xx} above 50 tesla: the in-plane conductivity has an 80 meV (1000 kelvin) cyclotron gap at 50 tesla, and in-plane transport in this regime is dominated by impurity-assisted hopping between adjacent $n=0$ LLs in real space \cite{Murzin:2000}.
-Thus \rh{xx} should be weakly temperature dependent for $\vec{B}||\hat{c}$, consistent with what we observe experimentally.
+Thus \rh{xx} should be weakly temperature dependent for $\mathrm{\textbf{B}}||\mathrm{\textbf{c}}$, consistent with what we observe experimentally.